 2. Improves Circulation

 You may not realise it, but massage affects the cardiovascular system.
 It dilates blood vessels, which helps them work more efficiently to promote circulation.
-This manual assistance of encouraging venous blood flow back to the heart enhances blood flow, which delivers fresh oxygen and nutrients to the tissue and promotes the removal of waste products.
+This manual assistance of encouraging venous blood flow back to the heart enhances blood flow, which delivers fresh oxygen and nutrients to the tissue.

 This improved blood and lymph flow helps brings damaged, stiff, and tense muscles the rich blood supply they need to promote healing.

 3. Better Movement

-Massage can help with increasing blood flow allows the tissues (muscle and fascia surrounding the muscle) which can help release the tightness of trigger points of muscles and which can help enable moew fluid movement.
+Massage can help with increasing blood flow allows the tissues (muscle and fascia surrounding the muscle) which can help release the tightness of trigger points of muscles and which can help enable fluid movement.

 4. Promotes Relaxation